dmwarrior365/machine_learning_zoomcamp/Capstone_Project/README.md

 ### Cloud deployment using PythonAnywhere
 #### Step-by-Step Guide

 For cloud deployment approach, I tried to use https://www.pythonanywhere.com/ (paid version to get one web app custom domain but there is remain free option ).
+For testing purposes, the url of this project is [https://rdtgeo65.pythonanywhere.com](https://rdtgeo65.pythonanywhere.com).

 1. You need to log in and register to the PythonAnywhere
 2. After successful registration, you will have a dashboard and items to make a   Notebook, Console, and web app.
 You need to create a new web app by 'clicking Add a new web